 But how can you make sure this happens?

-Here are your options for managing leave requests:
+Here are your options for managing annual leave requests:

 a) Using handwritten notes or leave request forms